dendronhq/dendron-site/vault/dendron.contribute.financial.md

 ### I'm a Tree.
 How do I gift a seed membership?

-Send Kevin a message on Discord with the discord alias of the user you would like to gift a seed membership to and we'll make it happen!
+Send Kevin a message on Discord with the Discord alias of the user you would like to gift a seed membership to and we'll make it happen!